KapilGoudLingala/Cellhealth-Healthcare-ERP/docs/01_project_overview.md

 ## Project Overview

-CellHealth was implemented to digitize and automate the operations of a Cell Health Clinic where multiple departments interact with a single patient during one visit.
+CellHealth is a Healthcare ERP platform implemented to **digitize and standardize end-to-end clinical operations** of a Cell Health Clinic, where multiple departments collaborate on a single patient visit.

-The challenge was managing:
+Each patient interaction typically involves several teams—counsellors, doctors, laboratory staff, billing, pharmacy, and nutritionists—making coordination and data consistency a critical challenge.

+### Key Operational Challenges
-- Multiple consultations
+- Managing multiple clinical consultations within one visit
-- Lab diagnostics
+- Handling laboratory diagnostics and result tracking
-- Billing at different stages
+- Performing billing at different stages of treatment
-- Pharmacy dispensing
+- Controlling pharmacy dispensing based on prescriptions
-- Nutrition planning

-This was solved using a **workflow-driven ERP architecture**, ensuring controlled transitions and role-based accountability.
+- Planning and delivering personalized nutrition guidance

+### Solution Approach
+These challenges were addressed by implementing a **workflow-driven ERP architecture** centered around a single Patient Encounter.

+The system enforces:
+- Structured workflow transitions between departments
+- Role-based responsibilities and approvals
+- A unified source of patient data throughout the visit

+This approach ensures operational clarity, clinical accuracy, and full accountability across all departments involved in patient care.